Dethada/dethada.github.io/content/posts/2021-11-24-Comfort-with-a-34-key-Keyboard.md

 hindsight, it might help if I added O-rings.

 The other problem was it's just not comfortable to type on for long periods of time.
 When typing my two hands will be close to each other causing my wrist to be bent in an uncomfortable angle.
+This is called ulnar deviation.

 The combination of this two issues lead me on a search for a more ergonomic keyboard.